 You can get involved in research the minute you step on campus.
 There are a wide range of options available.
 Students who take advantage of opportunities to work in the field or the lab under the careful eye and collaborative hand of our expert researchers are competitive in the job market and on graduate school applications.

 We’re building you an awesome new place to learn, study and grow.
-Construction of the Oregon Forest Science Complex is underway at Oregon State and will be completed in 2018.
+Construction of the Oregon Forest Science Complex is underway at Oregon State in Corvallis and will be completed in 2018.
 The complex will include a new Peavy Hall and the A.A.
 “Red” Emmerson Advanced Wood Products Laboratory.

 One of the top-ranked college towns in the country, Corvallis is nestled in the heart of the Willamette Valley.
 A one-hour drive from the Pacific Ocean, and a two-hour drive from the Cascades and high desert, Corvallis is an ideal place to live and work.
 Corvallis embodies the spirit of the Northwest and is one of the safest, smartest, greenest small cities in the nation.